jhu-oose-f22/jobstation/doc/srs/srs-it5.md

 Architecture: Client-Server
 And we will mainly use MERN stack.

 Backend: Nodejs, Express.
+Pipeless(for recommend system)

-Frontend framework: React.js + Redux.js
+Frontend framework: React.js Bootstrap

-Database: MongoDB + Redis
+Database: MongoDB

-Deployment: AWS + Docker
+Deployment: AWS